nmslib/hnswlib/examples/EXAMPLES.md

 # labels contain only elements with even id
 ```

-An example with replacing of deleted elements:
+An example with reusing the memory of the deleted elements when new elements are being added (via `allow_replace_deleted` flag):
 ```python
 import hnswlib
 import numpy as np